NoumenaDigital/npl-demo/WALKTHROUGH.md

 # NPL Demo - Walkthrough

-This walkthrough demonstrates the NOUMENA Technology using the Hello World Protocol and a series of API calls.
+This walkthrough demonstrates the NOUMENA Technology using the `HelloWorld` protocol and a series of API calls.
 You'll:

 1. Start the system and upload NPL code
 2. Authenticate and get an access token
 3. View user information from the JWT
-4. Create an authorised instance of the Hello World protocol
+4. Create an authorized instance of the `HelloWorld` protocol
-5. Explore access rights to the Hello World protocol instance
+5. Explore access rights to the `HelloWorld` protocol instance
-6. Execute the sayHello permission as allowed and disallowed users
+6. Execute the `sayHello` permission as allowed and disallowed users

 ## Introduction